Garmin Connect outage: workouts start syncing as services begin to recover

-Garmin's systems appear to be recovering following a major system outage that began on July 23 and lasted throughout the weekend.
+Systems appear to be recovering following a major system outage that took Garmin down on July 23 and lasted throughout the weekend.
 The flyGarmin service came back online earlier today, and it appears that some users' runs and rides are now beginning to appear on Garmin Connect.

 Although your recent workout data may not have been synced with the Connect app since Friday, it's not lost, as Garmin itself has confirmed, and within the last few hours, we've found that syncing our devices in Garmin Connect causes our most recent activities to be uploaded as normal.